bastillion-io/Bastillion/README.md

 4. Assign systems to profile
 5. Assign profiles to users
 6. Generate and distribute authorized key file for systems or users
+7. Create shell scripts and execute on systems or system profiles

 Prerequisites